MolSSI/cookiecutter-cms/{{cookiecutter.repo_name}}/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at molssi@vt.edu.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at '{{cookiecutter.author_email}}'.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of